 Part D Prescription Drug Event (PDE) Data and Use

 The elderly population is at an increased risk for adverse prescription drug reactions as the result of age-related physiologic changes, comorbidities, and polypharmacy.
-This use case will demonstrate how SMAs can use Medicare PDE data and the publicly available National Committee for Quality Assurance (NCQA) quality measure, the Use of High-Risk Medications (HRMs) in the Elderly, to identify elderly dual eligibles who are using HRMs.
+This use case will demonstrate how SMAs can use Medicare PDE data and the publicly available National Committee for Quality Assurance (NCQA) quality measure, the Use of High-Risk Medications (HRMs) in the Elderly, to identify elderly dual eligible beneficiaries who are using HRMs.

 For more information about any of the tools, use cases, or webinars, please contact SDRC@EconometricaInc.com.